 21 ncac 08n .0202 DECEPTIVE CONDUCT PROHIBITED

-(a) Deception Defined.
-A CPA shall not engage in deceptive conduct.
-Deception includes fraud or misrepresentation and representations or omissions which a CPA either knows or should know have a capacity or tendency to deceive.
-Deceptive conduct is prohibited whether or not anyone has been actually deceived.
+(a) A CPA shall not engage in deceptive conduct.
+"Deception" means any fraud, misrepresentations, representations, or omissions that a CPA either knew or should have known to have a capacity or tendency to be misleading.
+Deceptive conduct shall be prohibited whether or not anyone has actually been deceived.

-(b) Prohibited Deception.
-Prohibited conduct under this Section includes but is not limited to deception in:
+(b) Prohibited conduct under this Section includes deception in:

 (1) obtaining or maintaining employment;